Minimalist Brutalist Security Program

 1. Minimize Attack Surface

-2. Strong Identity and Access Management
+2. Identity and Access Control

 3. Data Security